Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Continued pre-training details

 \section{Continued pre-training details}

 We provide details for the modified Llama-3 tokenizers in the continued pertaining experiments in Table~\ref{tab:downstream-tokenizers}.

-The hyperparamters for continued pre-training are in Table~\ref{tab:cpt-hyperparams}.
+The hyperparamters for continued pre-training using Hugging Face \texttt{transformers} \cite{wolf-etal-2020-transformers} are in Table~\ref{tab:cpt-hyperparams}.
 The training was conducted on the LUMI supercomputer using 8 nodes, each consisting of 4 AMD MI250x GPUs (acting as 8 compute units).
 The continued pre-training experiments took 2311 GPU-hours (180--612 GPU-hours per experiment).